jchanvfx/NodeGraphQt/docs/custom_widgets.rst

 Custom Widgets
 ##############

-Here's a few custom widgets that included with the ``NodeGraphQt`` module.
+Here's a few custom widgets that included with the ``NodeGraphQt`` framework.

 Properties Bin